It Is Up To You to Stack the Deck

 Finally, let’s circle back to where we started.
 There is no formula, and no cookie-cutter solutions.
 These best practices provide a foundation for success, the proverbial “stacking the deck” in your favor.
 The best acquirers then carefully build on that foundation with a strategic, timely and effective go-to-market strategy, comprehensive sales training and sales team alignment plan, sales-lead triage process to effectively manage acquired product introductions to legacy accounts as well as introducing legacy products to acquired company accounts – and much more, all driven by a fully detailed commercial work-stream integration plan of record.

 Interested in learning more about M&A Integration success?
-Registration is now open for our October 2022 Live-Online training - The Art of M&A® Executing Integration for Maximum Results - sign up today!
+Registration is now open for our June 2023 Live-Online training - The Art of M&A® for Integration Leaders: Mastering the Fundamentals / Jun 2023 - sign up today!